At a Glance

 Conclusion

 Recognizing solar energy as the future, it is imperative to capitalize on available solar panel subsidies for a seamless transition to sustainable practices.
-Aligned with the Indian government’s ambitious target of installing 4 GW of rooftop solar systems by 2024, the urgency to adopt solar energy is evident.
+Aligned with the Indian government’s ambitious target of installing 10 million households with rooftop solar systems by fiscal year 2026-27, the urgency to adopt solar energy is evident.
 However, considering the potential cessation of subsidies once this goal is met, the current period presents a critical window of opportunity.
 Therefore, delaying action may result in missed benefits.
 The prudent course of action is to seize the present moment and embrace solar energy to not only contribute to a greener future but also take advantage of the existing subsidies before they potentially phase out.